rameyjm7/rf-signal-intelligence/README.md

 Extract the dataset and it will be loaded on startup

 # What does the SW do?

+Its a python module with different machine learning models, statistics, and generic code for training and evaluation.

+To install the module and run the code:

+// Install python3 virtual env
+apt install python3-venv

+// install virtual env somewhere python3 -m venv /home/eng/python

+// source the environment
+source /home/eng/python/bin/activate

+// install the module from the base of the repository pip3 install -e .

+// run the module
+python3 -m ml_wireless_classification

 After the application starts, it will create a model if one isn't present, train it, validate it, then save itself for next run

-Look under the RNN folder for two models I'm experimenting with
+Look under the src/ml_wireless_classification/ folder for two models I'm experimenting with

 # GPU Information